septa-ma/DB-Design/Part-02/chapter-04.md

     such as conference rooms, airline tickets, donuts, and kryptonite.
 Though this isn’t a glamorous job, an effective Sidekick can make everything run more smoothly.
 (Sometimes they also pro- vide comic relief.
-On one project, the Sidekick invited everyone out to a huge celebratory lunch on him, only to nd that the restaurant didn’t take credit cards, so we all had to pitch in.
+On one project, the Sidekick invited everyone out to a huge celebratory lunch on him, only to find that the restaurant didn’t take credit cards, so we all had to pitch in.
 In all fairness, though, it could have happened to any of us.)
     - `Short-Timer`: This is someone who is only going to be around for a short while.
 This may be someone who is about to be promoted to a new division, who will retire soon, or who is just